stephanzwicknagl/viasp/docs/viasp/contributing.rst

 4. Run a modified viASP App to see changes on the frontend immediately :code:`python DevApp.py 0 encoding.lp`

 ..
 Note::
     The JavaScript and CSS files are located at ``/frontend/src/lib``.

-The frontend code needs to be packed before changes become visible to the webpage.
+5. To build the frontend for production run :code:`npm run build`

 Code your heart out!